KirkXu/MitsubaForMaya/README.md

 	- Windows: ex.
 C:/path/where/you/downloaded/Mitsuba 0.5.0 64bit/Mitsuba 0.5.0/mitsuba.exe

-- Currently, only Mitsuba Lights and Materials are supported.
+- Currently, only Mitsuba Lights, Materials and Volumes are supported.
 These can be found and assigned using the Hypershade

 Installation and Application Environment
 -
 The path to the Mitsuba binary has to be specified, either in the Render Settings manually or by using the Maya.env or other environment setup file.

-- The environment variable to set is MITSUBA_PATH
+- To set the value in the Maya.env or in your shell environment, set the MITSUBA_PATH environment variable to

 	- Windows: MITSUBA_PATH = C:\path\to\Mitsuba 0.5.0\mitsuba.exe